 Here is what happens if you DO answer?

-If a court summons is answered the correct way it is highly likely that the collection agency will drop the case or it will be dismissed because collection agencies don’t want to deal with people who know their rights, challenge them and actually know what they are doing.
+If a court summons is answered correctly it is highly likely that the collection agency will drop the case or it will be dismissed because collection agencies don’t want to deal with people who know their rights, challenge them and actually know what they are doing.
 Third party collectors rarely have the necessary evidence and will either drop the case and give up or the case will be thrown out due to lack of proof.

 Here is what happens if you DO NOT answer?

-If the Defendant fails to respond to their debt summons he or she will automatically lose by default judgment.
+If the defendant fails to respond to their debt summons, he or she will automatically lose by default judgment.
 Ignoring the summons or answering too late results in a default judgment, and the creditor walks away with even more of the consumer’s money than necessary.
 The collection agency that is suing expects the consumer to do one of two things:

 1. Call and settle the case, or 2.
 Ignore the summons.